ollie-galbraith/restpylot/README.md

 ## Logging

-If debug mode is enabled, the `restpilot` will log detailed information about the requests and responses.
+If debug mode is enabled, the `restpylot` will log detailed information about the requests and responses.

 ## License